Equity and diversity

 Our Equity, Diversity and Inclusion journey

-Whilst we recognise it is important that we address a broad range of barriers that different groups may face, we have taken a data-led approach to identifying four areas of focus to ensure that we can deliver clear impact against our aim to improve participation of communities that have the least access and most barriers to the outdoors.
+While we recognise it is important that we address a broad range of barriers that different groups may face, we have identified four initial areas of focus to ensure that we can deliver clear impact against our aim to improve participation of communities that have the least access and most barriers to the outdoors.

 Our four areas of focus